 Polk Audio’s Signa Solo model is the most economical.
 The soundbar features four 2.5-inch full-range drivers and bass ports that boost the low end.

 It is housed in a slim enclosure that can be set underneath the TV to enhance what’s on it.
-This soundbar does not have an HDMI port, so it cannot accurately produce Dolby Atmos sound.
+This budget soundbar does not support HDMI, so it cannot accurately produce Dolby Atmos sound.

 However, it connects via optical and has Polk’s SDA digital surround technology.
 This helps create a more immersive soundstage.